d3/d3-selection/README.md

 var foo = d3.local();
 ```

-Like `var`, each local is a distinct symbolic reference.
-Unlike `var`, the value of each local is also scoped by a DOM element.
+Like `var`, each local is a distinct symbolic reference; unlike `var`, the value of each local is also scoped by the DOM.

 <a name="local_set" href="#local_set">#</a> <i>local</i>.<b>set</b>(<i>node</i>, <i>value</i>)